kohlilakshya/OS-CS344/README.md

 - **Files**:
-  - `code/`: Contains the source code for Lab 06, including two programs for message passing and edge detection.
+  - `code/`: Contains the source code for Assignment 05, including two programs for message passing and edge detection.
   - `documentation/`: Includes the lab instructions and the edge-detection.pdf file.

+# Assignment 06:

+- **Description**: This lab focuses on process synchronization using semaphores and shared memory.
+The assignment involves implementing a web server simulation using System V semaphores and shared memory, requiring an understanding of various system calls and process synchronization techniques.

+- **Objectives**:
+  - Implement semaphore operations using `semop()` and `sembuf`.
+  - Create and manage shared memory segments.
+  - Develop a web server that processes HTTP requests using child processes and semaphore synchronization.
+  - Develop a client program that simulates generating HTTP requests and interacts with the web server.

+- **Files**:
+   - `code/`: Contains the source code for Assignment 06, including two programs:
+      - `server.c`: Contains the implementation of the web server simulation.
+      - `client.c`: Contains the implementation of the client program that generates HTTP requests.
+   - `documentation/`: Includes the lab instructions and additional resources.

+- **Instructions**:
+  After cloning the repository, follow these steps:
+     ```bash
+     cd assignment06
+     gcc code/server.c -o server
+     ./server
+     ```

+  In a separate terminal, compile and execute the client program:
+     ```bash
+     gcc code/client.c -o client
+     ./client
+     ```